 Friday Strike Out

-Starts at 3 pm, limited to 64 entries.
+Starts at 5pm, check in at 4:30pm.
+Limited to 100 entries.
 All games will be on free play.
-After half of the field is eliminated, there will be a 30-min break.
+After half of the field is eliminated, there will be a 30-min break, after that the tournament will switch between the older half of the games and the newer half of the games each round.
 Log into http://Matchplay.events/ to see your groupings, enter results for your group, and follow along with the event.

 This will be a 9 strikes progressive tournament where 1st place gets no strikes, second place gets one strike, third place gets two strikes, and 4th place gets 3 strikes.
 When you have 9 strikes, you are out.
 We will go until only one player remains.
 Once there are only 2 players left, the loser of each game will receive 2 strikes instead of 1.